JoeManto/XCT/README.md

 # XCT ⚒
 > ( A preprocessing CLI wrapper on Apple's xcodebuild's test runner) XCT's goal is to make running tests via a CLI more accessible and practical.
 Running tests using a CLI should be powerful, flexible, and quick.
-XCT will make you want to run your tests from the CL.

-XcodeBuild does a good job of handling alot of tasks, whether thats compling, achiving, testing etc. But often the commands are just too long to be viable to use in a practical development environment.
-Which is mostly by design as the scope is focused on helping automation of xcode workspaces and projects.

 <!--ts-->
    * [A Synopsis](#a-synopsis)